 If the bear paws the ground, huffs and puffs, clacks and snorts, or runs directly at you, they are trying to scare you off.
 If you stand your ground, the bear will likely stop and move away.

-No matter what happens, do not run away.
+No matter what happens, do not run away and do not play dead.
 Continue slowly backing away, talking and holding up your arms.
-The bear may charge or vocalize several times until he is comfortable turning his back on you and leaving.
+The bear may charge or vocalize several times until it is comfortable turning its back on you and leaving.

-While there have been no predatory bear attacks on people in Florida, people have been bitten and scratched by bears defending themselves, cubs, or food sources.
-If a black bear attacks you: Fight back aggressively.
-People in other states have successfully fended off black bear attacks using rocks, sticks, or even their bare hands!
+While rare, people have been bitten and scratched by bears defending themselves, cubs, or food sources.
+If a black bear makes contact with you: Fight back aggressively.
+People have successfully fended off black bears using rocks, sticks, or even their bare hands!